WojtekKamilowski/CI_PP5_HSBS/README.md

 - Fix remove likes on clicking the like icon after adding a like <a href="https://stackoverflow.com/questions/65557334/like-button-is-working-but-not-changing-to-unlike-in-django">Stackoverflow</a>

 - Remove html validation warnings regarding script type attribute <a href="https://rocketvalidator.com/html-validation/the-type-attribute-is-unnecessary-for-javascript-resources">Rocketvalidator</a>

+- The array literal notation [] is preferrable JavaScript validation error fix for the mailchimp script <a href="http://linterrors.com/js/the-array-literal-notation-is-preferrable">Linterrors</a>

 ### Media